zakenaio/ci2023dfs-p1-site-main/README.md

 # [MILLER MUSCLE MANSION ](https://zakenaio.github.io/ci2023dfs-p1-site-main)

-I wanted to challange the regular gym sites with its rough and hard edges and play with a more rounded and inviting feel.
-By using muted, earth colours and only slight deviations in colour palette to embrace the visitor.

-The purpose was to make fitness more appealing to everyone, without being to aggressive.
+I aimed to disrupt the typical gym website aesthetics characterized by harsh edges, opting for a softer, rounded, and more welcoming vibe.
+Employing muted earth tones and subtle shifts in the color palette, the goal was to create an environment that embraces visitors.
+This approach sought to redefine fitness as inclusive and less intimidating, making it more appealing to a broader audience by avoiding excessive aggression in design.

 ![Screenshots Responsive Design](resources/responsive.png "Screenshots Responsive Design")

 ## UX

-I decided to go with a one page structure with nav at the top under the logo/header.
-Logo and nav changes size and position dynamicly depending on resolution.
-Center over content for mobile, and larger slightly to the right on desktop.
+I chose a streamlined one-page structure for the website, positioning the navigation under the logo/header at the top.
+To ensure adaptability across resolutions, the logo and navigation dynamically adjust in both size and position.
+On mobile devices, they center over the content for a clean and accessible layout, while on desktops, they scale slightly larger and shift to the right for optimized visibility and user experience.
+This responsive design approach aims to provide a seamless and user-friendly interface, accommodating various devices and screen sizes.

 ### Colour Scheme